trimstray/nginx-admins-handbook/doc/RULES.md

   > Spaces, tabs, and new line characters are not part of the NGINX configuration.
 They are not interpreted by the NGINX engine, but they help to make the configuration more readable.

   > Choose your formatter style and setup a common config for it.
-Some rules are universal, but the most important thing is to keep a consistent NGINX code style throughout your code base:
+Some rules are universal, but in my view, the most important thing is to keep a consistent NGINX code style throughout your code base:
   >
   > - use whitespaces and blank lines to arrange and separate code blocks
   > - tabs vs spaces - more important to be consistent throughout your code than to use any specific type